In this chapter we will combine all the skills we have learned so far to perform a complete analysis of a small dataset.

 An older syntax exists for the by argument that would look like by = c("mouse_id" = "id_num").
 This does the same thing as what is shown above but the documentation now recommends the new syntax which allows for flexible options like joining to the closest.

-5.4 Visualising the expression between strains
+5.4 Visualising & testing expression between strains

 With the joined data we now have more information about the mice in addition to the expression data.
 So we can check if there is any significant difference in gene expressions between mouse strains.

-ggplot( aes(x = mouse_strain, y = Th, fill = mouse_strain)) +
+m_joined_data %>%ggplot( aes(x = mouse_strain, y = Th, fill = mouse_strain)) +geom_violin()

 If we wanted to plot all 3 genes, one way is to make 3 different plots, but we can also use facets.
 However to use facets we would need to have the faceting variable in a column, and currently our gene names are in the column names.
 So we must use pivot_longer().